Updated Feb. 24, 2023

 How CBN and CBD Interact With Your Body

 CBN and CBD interact with your body’s native endocannabinoid system, but they do it differently.
-While CBN binds with your CB1 receptors, CBD doesn’t bind with any of your CB receptors.
-Instead, it’s believed that CBD facilitates the binding of other beneficial endo- and phytocannabinoids.
+While CBN binds, albeit weakly, with our endocannabinoid system’s CB1 receptors, CBD doesn’t bind with any of your CB receptors.
+Instead, it’s believed that CBD protects and facilitates the binding of other beneficial endo- and phytocannabinoids.

 Where the Cannabinoids Come From

-CBN comes from the breakdown of THC through a process called THC oxidation.
+CBN comes from the breakdown of THC through a process called THC oxidation wherein THC is exposed to heat, light, and air it breaks down into CBN.

-CBD and CBDa (CBD’s acidic precursor molecule) are produced by a maturing hemp plant.
+CBD and CBDa (CBD’s acidic precursor molecule) are produced by a maturing hemp plant via a process called cannabigerol synthase.
 In other words, CBD is ready out of the box, while CBN takes more time.

 Some CBD Medications are FDA-Approved